 When I retired from graphic design at the early age of 24, broken by years of sexual violence and exploitation, I promised myself I would NEVER EVER again use my skills and creativity to promote anything else than feminism.
 Since then I have spent many years as a feminist activist creating feminist visuals, art exhibitions, memes for the internet, leaflets and banners for demos, programs for conferences and gathering, creative directions for websites, illustrations logos etc, most of them for free because I believe in feminism and I know strong visuals are an important part of a successful campaign.
 Disgusted by my experiences in the creative industry, I supported myself by working in retail instead of living off my creativity.

 3 years ago I finally plucked up the courage to believe in my creative skills once again and set up Wild Womyn Workshop as my main professional activity.
 I think it was a good idea!
 At the time there were not that many other radical feminist merchandise businesses on the market.
 It is no longer the case.
 As a business owner, I do not resent this “competition”, I wholeheartedly welcome it as a sign of a renewed women’s culture.
-The emergence of many feminist businesses is a sign that radical feminism is gaining strength once more!
+The emergence of many feminist businesses – especially the ones who are openly gender-critical or have stood up for women-only spaces – is a sign that radical feminism is gaining strength once more!
 Seeing women creative selling their craft makes me happy like nothing else!
-Jess de Wahls exquisite and radical embroideries, Birdy Rose’s colourful and magical gender-critical paintings, Anne Billows‘ wonderful thought-provoking and refresh illustrations and comics, Bec Wonders‘ amazing prints, the incomparable Liza Cowan creator of fine lesbian classics, Jaimi Shrive neat and cheeky feminist stationery shop, RudefemSwag’s rad badges, Make More Noise’s merch, Lizzie Yee’s colouring books, Littlest Terf Shop super-rad home-made patches, Filia, ReSisters United and Standing for women activist shops.
-All those shops and the ones I forgot (message me and I will gladly add it to the list) are either helping individual women to support themselves, complementing their income, are women’s main income while they do feminist activism, or have been set up to fund for specific feminist campaigns.
+Jess de Wahls exquisite and radical embroideries, Birdy Rose’s colourful and magical gender-critical paintings, Anne Billows‘ wonderful thought-provoking and refresh illustrations and comics, Bec Wonders‘ amazing prints, the incomparable Liza Cowan creator of fine lesbian classics, Jaimi Shrive neat and cheeky feminist stationery shop, RudefemSwag’s rad new range, Luxury Moon fab menstrual products store that stands for women and for women-centred language, Make More Noise’s merch, Lizzie Yee’s colouring books, Littlest Terf Shop super-rad home-made patches, Stella Perret gender-critical, political cartoons and book, Rachel Rooney’s beautiful children poetry, Radical Notion, the fabulous new quarterly promoting the renewed emergence of women’s written or creative work, Victim Focus Radfem trauma-informed resources, Filia and ReSisters United activist shops, Joolz Denby art and tattoos.
+All those shops and the ones I forgot (please message me and I will gladly add it to the list) are either helping individual women to support themselves, complementing their income, are women’s main income while they do feminist activism, or have been set up to fund for specific feminist campaigns.

 I feel inspired and positively challenged by other women’s work, amazed by their artistry, craftswomanship, creativity, boldness!
 Feminism should always have a strong and varied woman’s culture, in my opinion as important as the theory we may produce.
 I am so excited that women are creating radfem visual content once more and that some of us are even able to live off our art!